Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Simulations for Improved Channel Decoding

 To connect quantum stabilizer codes with classical LDPC codes it is useful to describe any given Pauli operator on $N$ qubits as a product of an $X$-containing operator, a $Z$-containing operator and a phase factor $\left(+1,-1,i,-i\right)$.
-For example, the first row of matrix (\ref{stabilizer}) can be expressed as

 Thus, we can directly express the $X$-containing operator and $Z$-containing operator as separate binary strings of length $N$.
-In the $X$-containing operator a $1$ represents the $X$ operator (likewise for the $Z$ operator), and $0$ for $I$.
+In the $X$-containing operator a $`1'$ represents the $X$ operator (likewise for the $Z$ operator), and $0$ for $I$.
 The resulting binary formalism of the stabilizer is a matrix $ A = \left(A_{1} | A_{2}\right)$ of $2N$ columns and $M = N-K$ rows, where $A_{1}$ and $A_{2}$ represent $X$-containing and $Z$-containing operators, respectively